Akure Ofosu Forest Reserve

+The Akure Forest Reserve is situated in Ondo State, Nigeria's Akure South Local Government Area, a tropical rainforest.
+It has a total area of approximately 40,000 ha and it is located between latitudes 7°16' and 7°18' N and longitudes 5°9' and 5°11' E.

 Akure Ofosu is of great importance for the conservation of the chimpanzee population in Nigeria.
 Research conducted during 2007 found 33 nests at four locations, without direct vision.

 History

-Established in 1936 and comprising some 400 square kilometers (154 square miles), Akure-Ofosu Forest Reserve also borders the Ala, Owo, Ohosu and '/;], together forming one of the largest areas of forest remaining in Nigeria.
-The forests contained within are home to many different species, including threatened primates.
+Established in 1936 and comprising some 400 square kilometers (154 square miles), Akure-Ofosu Forest Reserve also borders the Ala, Owo, and Ohosu altogether forming one of the largest areas of forest reserve in Nigeria.
+The forests contained within, are home to many different species, including threatened primates.
 Red-capped mangabeys (Cercocebus torquatus), Nigerian white-throated guenons (Cercopithecus erythrogaster pococki), putty-nosed monkeys (Cercopithecus nictitans), mona monkeys (Cercopithecus mona), and others can all be found in what remains of Akure-Ofosu’s forests.